 Does UberEats Deliver Alcohol?

-Built on the reliable systems of Uber, UberEats has excellent reviews, with 4.2 stars on Google Play and 4.8 stars on iTunes.
+Built on the reliable systems of Uber, UberEats has excellent reviews, with 4.2 stars on the Android Google Play store and 4.8 stars on iOS’s iTunes store.

 Key Restaurant Partnerships

 UberEats most well-known partnership is with McDonald’s, delivering hamburgers from the golden arches in countries around the world.

 - Available in hundreds of cities all over the world

 DoorDash vs UberEats: So which food delivery service is right for you?

 If you’re outside the U.S. or Canada, you’ll probably be working with UberEats.
 Inside the U.S., you’ll have choices in many cities.

 Both delivery options are great if you’re looking to avoid grocery shopping and order food from your favorite restaurant instead.